Andrea Berloff

-Andrea Berloff (born 1974) is an American screenwriter, actress, director, and producer.
-Berloff is best known for writing the 2006 disaster drama film World Trade Center, and co-writing the 2015 biographical drama Straight Outta Compton for which she earned an Academy Award nomination for Best Original Screenplay.
+Andrea Berloff (born April 7, 1974) is an American screenwriter, actress, director, and producer.
+Berloff is best known for writing the screenplays for the drama films World Trade Center and Straight Outta Compton, receiving an Academy Award nomination for the latter.
+In 2019, Berloff made her directorial debut with The Kitchen.

 Early life

 Andrea Berloff was born to a Jewish family in Framingham, Massachusetts in 1974.
 She attended Framingham South High School until she graduated in 1991.
 Upon graduating high school, Berloff attended Cornell University to study drama which she then graduated from in 1995.

 Career

 Acting

 Berloff's brief acting career began shortly after she graduated from college.
 In 1997, she played the role of the nameless sister in the Tisch School of the Arts produced film Growth, directed by Joel Hopkins.

 In 2001, Berloff was cast in a minor role as a popular high school girl for the short film Eyeball Eddie, directed by Elizabeth Allen Rosenbaum.
 The film starred Martin Starr and depicted the story of a boy named Eddie with a prosthetic glass eye, who discovers the benefits of using his glass eye as a diversion tactic in his wrestling competitions.

 In 2005, Berloff acted as the executive producer and played the role of Dr. Schwartz in the independent film Raw Footage, directed by Drew Filus.
 The film acted as Berloff's producing debut in the film industry.
 Raw footage depicts a family reunion at the renewal of a family member's marriage vows in California.
 Raw Footage went on to win the Audience Award for Best Feature at the Washington DC Independent Film Festival.